What is the Minimum QR code size? A Complete Guide

 QR Code Size on Business Cards

-The size of QR code on business cards is crucial.
+The size of Vcard QR code on business cards is crucial.
 Small formats can still work; however, the goal is for

 - Minimum size: 0.8 inch (20mm)